 - Sortino ratio – same as Sharpe but only uses downside variability.

 - Calmar ratio – ratio of return to max drawdown.
 Another measure of risk-adjusted return.

 - Excess kurtosis – measures tail risk of an investment or a portfolio compared to a Gaussian/Normal distribution.
 Basically, what's the probability of an extreme outcome?

 - Safe withdrawal rate, abbreviated SWR – the estimated rate at which one can begin withdrawing from a portfolio in retirement and then adjust for inflation each year without exhausting the portfolio.
 It's just an estimate!
 Allows one to reverse engineer an estimate for how much they need to save for retirement.
 I delved into the details here.

-So what can we do to manage and mitigate all this risk of loss of capital?
-Thankfully, it’s pretty simple, and it’s the thing I’ve harped on ad nauseam all over this website.
+So what can we do to reduce all this risk of loss of capital?
+Thankfully, it's pretty simple, and it's the thing I've harped on ad nauseam all over this website.
 The answer is diversification.

 And I don't just mean the stupid rule of thumb of holding “more than 30 stocks to be diversified.”
 I'm talking about extensively diversifying across:

 - Different asset classes – stocks, bonds, etc.